aitrioant/symfony-starter-kit/README.md

-# Symfony Backend Starter Kit — Scalable Architecture with DDD & AI
+# Symfony Backend Starter Kit (DDD / Clean Architecture)

-This repository is a **production-ready backend starter kit** built with **Symfony**, designed to demonstrate how to structure **scalable, maintainable APIs** using **Domain-Driven Design (DDD)** and **clean architecture principles**.
+This project is a **Symfony backend starter kit** that I built to explore and demonstrate how to structure a **scalable, long-lived API** using **Domain-Driven Design (DDD)** and clean architecture principles.

-Rather than focusing on features, this project focuses on **engineering quality**: clear boundaries, explicit use cases, testability, and safe integration of external services such as AI.
+I’ve worked on enough Symfony projects where things start clean and slowly degrade into tightly coupled code.
+This repository is my attempt at setting a solid baseline that makes **change cheap** and **architecture visible**.

 ---

-## 👨‍💻 What This Project Demonstrates
+## What this project focuses on

-This codebase intentionally showcases skills that are relevant for **mid to senior backend roles**:

-- Designing **clean, modular architectures**
-- Applying **DDD in a pragmatic way**
-- Avoiding framework-driven domain models
+Instead of feature richness, I focused on:

+- Clear separation between domain, application and infrastructure
-- Writing **use-case-oriented code** instead of generic CRUD
+- Explicit use cases instead of generic CRUD
-- Integrating **AI services without leaking infrastructure concerns**
-- Building systems that are **easy to test and evolve**
+- A domain that does **not** depend on Symfony or Doctrine
+- Infrastructure that can be replaced without rewriting business logic
+- Making AI integration a normal dependency, not a special case

+Some parts may feel slightly over-engineered for the current feature set — that’s intentional.

 ---

-## 🧠 Architectural Decisions (Why This Matters)
+## Architectural approach

-### Domain-Driven Design (DDD)

-- Business logic is isolated from frameworks and infrastructure
+The project follows a **hexagonal architecture**:

-- Entities and value objects enforce invariants
+- The **Domain** contains entities, value objects and business rules
-- Application services express business use cases explicitly
+- The **Application layer** coordinates use cases

-### Hexagonal Architecture
+- The **Infrastructure layer** handles Symfony, Doctrine, HTTP and external services

-- Dependencies point inward
+Dependencies always point inward.
-- Infrastructure is replaceable (database, AI provider, hashing, etc.)
-- Clear separation between **what the system does** and **how it does it**

-### Explicit Use Cases

-Instead of:

-Controller → Entity → Repository

-The project follows:

-Controller → Use Case → Domain → Port → Adapter

-This results in code that is:

-- Easier to reason about
-- Safer to change
-- More aligned with real business workflows

----
+I deliberately avoided putting logic in controllers, entities tied to Doctrine, or framework-specific services inside the domain.

-## 🔐 Implemented Use Case: User Registration
+## Implemented Use Case: User Registration

 A complete **User Registration** flow is implemented to serve as a reference: